The 7 societal factors that influence the health and safety standards of an organisation

 - How to prevent your friends from drunk driving.

-Final thoughts: Societal factors that influence the health and safety standards of an organisation.
+Final thoughts: Societal factors that influence the health and safety standards of an organisation

 Health and safety standards can be grossly affected by those factors listed above.
 But then, the influence can be positive or negative because of varying differences in people, businesses and cultures.
-More so, safety standards have to be promoted by all and at all times.
+More so, safety standards have to be promoted by all at all times.